-That places the Tampa General Hospital Advanced Organ Disease and Transplantation Institute among about two dozen transplant centers in the nation to reach this mark.
+That places the Tampa General Hospital's Transplant Institute among about two dozen transplant centers in the nation to reach this mark.

 The first transplant at Tampa General was a kidney transplant performed in 1974.
 Tampa General also performed Florida’s first successful heart transplant in 1985.